sovity/edc-ce/README.md

-# EDC-Connector Broker Extension
+# EDC-Connector Extensions

+## About The Project
+In this repo are different extensions of the EDC-Connector, among others a Broker-Extension to communicate with an IDS-Broker as well as a ClearingHouse-Extension to communicate with an IDS-ClearingHouse.

+## Getting Started

-To get started, a sample docker-compose file is located in the resources/docs folder.
+To get started and run the extensions with an EDC, a sample docker-compose file is located in the resources/docs folder.

-## Run extension with EDC
 ### Configuration
 #### Basic Configuration
 - `EDC_IDS_TITLE`: _Title of the Connector_